 I need ideas for a bridal shower for a co-worker.
 Any ideas for decorations and games?
 We was also thinking of playing the newly wed game, does anyone have any good questions?

 My son is getting married and we are having a couples wedding shower for them.
 We live on a lake and I'd like a theme to go along with this and ideas for food, games, etc.

 Where can I find a affordable location for a bridal shower in the Baltimore, Maryland metro area?

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 My daughter is getting married this year.
 I would like to give her a shower.
 She doesn't like a lot of fuss and prefers gatherings to be simple and fun.
-Does anyone have any ideas for a gathering of about 15 women?
-I would like ideas for food, games, and decorations.
-It will probably been in my home.

 We are planning an autumn bridal shower for a young friend, and looking for some decorating, food and fun ideas from the ThriftyFun community.
 Thanks for your help with this.